TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/ThePackageInDetail/Index.rst

 .. _typo3-folders-and-documents:

-TYPO3 Folders and Files on root level
+TYPO3 Folders and Files on Root Level
 =====================================

-The following files and folders are part of the TYPO3 package in a composer based installation.
+The following files and folders are part of the TYPO3 package in a Composer based installation.

 :file:`public/`